Estebanech1620/VidVortex/README.md

-Here's a detailed and user-friendly `README.md` template you can use for your VidVortex repository:

----

 # VidVortex

 **VidVortex** is a powerful, cross-platform Bash script that makes it easy to download and merge YouTube videos and audio in the highest quality.
 It works seamlessly on Windows, Linux, and macOS.